ajbarea/acid-rollback-db/README.md

 - **ACID Compliance**: Atomic, consistent, isolated, durable operations with thread-safe concurrency control
 - **Validation Gates**: Pre-commit validation to prevent invalid state transitions

+### 🧪 **Chaos Testing & Fault Injection**
+*"Ensuring robustness through controlled fault simulation"*

+- Implements a **Chaos Injection Proxy** that wraps the core database instance to intercept and inject chaos into key operations (`put`, `delete`, `begin_transaction`, `commit`, `rollback`).
+- Using a **proxy pattern** allows chaos injection without modifying the original database code, preserving separation of concerns and making it easy to enable or disable chaos dynamically.
+- The proxy introduces configurable **random failures** and **delays** based on set probabilities, simulating real-world faults such as network latency, unexpected errors, or resource contention.
+- This approach enables comprehensive testing of the database’s **ACID guarantees** and rollback mechanisms under unpredictable conditions, helping to uncover subtle bugs and improve fault tolerance.
+- Includes a **Chaos Runner** utility that automates stress testing by running randomized transactions with chaos injection, validating system stability over time.

 ## 📐 Architecture Overview

 ```